Tame the Toxic: How to Create a Company Culture Employees Actually Want

 1. Identify the Systemic Problems

 The first step in solving a problem is admitting that there is one.
 Companies that see high turnover and have difficulty retaining employees should take a step back to look at themselves objectively to see where the problems exist before claiming "it's the market."
 It's not that employees don't want to work; plenty of companies aren't experiencing staffing issues during the Great Resignation.
-These companies have created a company culture that employees want to work in and are thriving in difficult times.
+These companies have created a company culture that employees want to work in and thrive in difficult times.

 Words That Describe Good Company Culture